ZJTAN97/learning_javascript/InterviewPrep/Notes/README.md

   4. The event loop checks if there is a callback function in the queue.
   5. If so, pull callback function from the queue to the stack and execute.
   6. continue loop.

+`Synchronous`

+Stops execution of further code until this is done.
+Because it this stoppage of further execution, synchronous code is called 'blocking'.
+Blocking in the sense that no other code will be executed.

+`Asynchronous`

+Execution of this is deferred to the event loop, this is a construct in a JS virtual machine which executes asynchronous functions (after the stack of synchronous functions is empty).
+Asynchronous code is called non blocking because it doesn't block further code from running.

 <hr>
 <br>